runtimeverification/wasm-semantics/wasm-text.md

     rule #updateLocalIdsAux(C, _, true) => C
 ```

-### Traversing Modules
+### Traversing the Full Program

-The program is traversed in full once, context beting gathered along the way.
+The program is traversed in full once, context being gathered along the way.
 Since we do not have polymorphic functions available, we define one function per sort of syntactic construct we need to traverse, and for each type of list we encounter.

 ```k